-The Northern Territory Government has committed $27.9 million in 2020-21 for initiatives under Action Plan 1: Changing Attitudes, Intervening Earlier and Responding Better (2018- 2021) of the Northern Territory’s Domestic, Family and Sexual Violence Reduction Framework 2018- 2028 Safe, respected and free from violence.
+The Northern Territory Government has committed $6.49 million from 2019-20 ongoing for initiatives under Action Plan 1: Changing Attitudes, Intervening Earlier and Responding Better (2018- 2021) of the Northern Territory’s Domestic, Family and Sexual Violence Reduction Framework 2018- 2028 Safe, respected and free from violence.
 This investment includes the development and implementation of the Northern Territory Sexual Violence Prevention and Response Framework 2020- 2028 (the Framework).

 The Northern Territory Sexual Violence Prevention and Response Framework, for the first time, sets out the NT Government’s progress and priorities for action to respond to sexual violence.

 What have we achieved so far?